New Year’s Eve celebrations take place at various venues on December 31st including in downtown Vancouver, North Shore

 The live entertainment at the Cypress event a couple of years ago included Flamenco music and hands-on Afro-Peruvian percussion and drumming.
 The event on December 31st, 2019, would have been similar (had it not been cancelled due to heavy rain).
 Hopefully it will be able to return in 2021.

 Click Cypress on New Year’s Eve for more information.

 Sasquatch Mountain is located in the Hemlock Valley not far from Harrison Hot Springs.
 At the resort on December 31st most years there’s a torch-light parade and fireworks.

 The torch-light parade usually starts at around 8:30, the fireworks blast off at around 9:00 pm and New Year’s Eve celebrations continue at Molly Hogan’s Pub from 10:00 pm to 1:30 am.

-Tickets for the event at Sasquatch Mountain cost just $15 or so, which was the same price as in previous years and had to be purchased in advance.
-2019 details are to be confirmed.
+Tickets for the event at Sasquatch Mountain in 2019 cost just $15 or so, which was the same price as in previous years.
+Tickets had to be purchased in advance.
+2021 details are to be confirmed.

 See the Sasquatch Mountain website for more details.

 Looking for hotel deals in downtown Vancouver?
 Then check out StayVancouverHotels.com.
 They offer great rates and bonus gifts too!